Survey reveals cost of private health insurance as biggest household spending concern

 Some insurers will also be able to offer additional benefits above the minimum tier requirements, classified under Basic Plus, Bronze Plus, Silver Plus and Gold Plus.

-“It’s not surprising that the wider Australian community is confused and concerned by the incoming changes,” said Jonathan Leane, Founder of Health Insurance Comparison.
+“It’s not surprising that the wider Australian community is confused and concerned by the incoming changes,” said a Health Insurance Comparison spokesperson.
 “Thousands of households have received letters from their insurers, detailing the new system and incoming changes to their policies.”

 “Some people will be experiencing really significant changes, especially when a service they were using is no longer covered by the tier they’re now on.
 At the same time, premiums have increased, putting more pressure on peoples’ wallets,” explained Leane.